-At Millennial Plastic Surgery, Dr. Marc Everett and Dr. David Shokrian exceed in helping their patients meet their body goals.
+At Millennial Plastic Surgery, Dr. David Shokrian exceeds in helping their patients meet their body goals.
 If you have undergone a large amount of weight loss and are faced with excess skin and fat that is preventing you from achieving your ideal figure, then consider a lower body contouring inner thigh lift.

 Once the patient has been numbed and any excess fat has been removed via liposuction, the incisions are made in the designated areas.
 One incision will be made within the natural crease of the groin along the junction of the thigh and the pubic region.
 The length of the scar will depend on the amount of loose skin present but may extend from the front of the groin toward the crease of the buttock.
-If necessary, additional vertical incisions may be made within the inner thigh to address moderate to severe amounts of loose skin.
+Additional vertical incisions may be made within the inner thigh to address moderate-to-severe amounts of loose skin.

 After the incisions have been made, the skin is pulled taut and any overhanging tissue is cut away.
 The two sides of the skin are then sutured shut to complete the procedure.
 The surgery may last between two and four hours.